-- There are NO self-guided tours at Jewel Cave.
+- There are NO self-guided cave tours at Jewel Cave.

 - The temperature in the cave is 49°F/9°C year-round.
 It is recommended to wear long pants and a sweatshirt, sweater, or jacket.

 - Tennis shoes, sneakers, or hiking boots are REQUIRED for the Historic Lantern Tour.
 Open-toed shoes and Close-toed sandals (including Crocs, Teva footwear, and KEEN hiking sandals as examples) are not acceptible.

 - For ticket prices, review the Fees & Passes page.

 - It is recommended that young children participate on a Discovery Talk rather than the Scenic Tour.

 - Children may NOT be carried on any portion of the Scenic Tour route.
 Strollers, diaper bags, and child backpack carriers are prohibited in the cave.

 - There are many other activities available for young children during the summer season; including the Junior Ranger program, Ranger-led activities and surface hikes.

 What to Bring

 Warm clothes-Jewel Cave remains 49°F/9°C year-round

 Good walking shoes, sneakers, or hiking boots-You will be walking on pathways or the cave floor in close proximity to cave rocks.

 A camera-Jewel is a very unique and beautiful cave.
 Photography is permitted on the Scenic and Discovery Tours; however, cameras must be small enough to fit in your pocket on the Historic Lantern Tour.
 Due to safety concerns, camera use is not allowed on any stairs in the cave.

 What NOT to Bring

-All Backpacks, Purses, Handbags, Weapons, Hiking/walking sticks/poles-For your protection as well as that of the cave, these items are NOT allowed on ANY cave tour.
+All Backpacks, Purses, Handbags, Weapons, Hiking/walking sticks/poles-For your protection as well as that of the cave resources, these items are NOT allowed on ANY cave tour.
 Secure all items in your vehicle.